cook-jeremy/StarRatingAPI/README.md

 <img width="133" alt="Screenshot 2023-12-07 at 11 02 58 PM" src="https://github.com/cook-jeremy/StarRatingAPI/assets/12803067/ae6806b4-7bd9-4196-a8d6-450aab83ad6a">

 ## Detailed Design
-There's an important dichotomy in star rating views: interactive and non-interactive.
-Interactive star rating UIs typically provide the user the choice of selecting in integer or half-integer star increments, instead of a continuous range, because one can't easily or accurately submit a precise floating point rating on most platforms.
+There's an important dichotomy in star ratings UIs: interactive vs. non-interactive.
+Interactive star rating UIs typically provide the user with the choice of selecting a rating in integer or half-integer star increments, instead of a continuous range, because one can't easily or accurately submit a precise floating point rating on most platforms.
 For non-interactive star ratings, the view can display a floating point rating to some specified precision (e.g. one decimal place).
-These non-interactive star rating views typically show the average of many ratings.
+Non-interactive star rating UIs typically show the average of many ratings.
 We'd like to accommodate to both of these typical use cases with one view: `Rating`.
 The name `Rating` was chosen over `StarRating` to emphasize the flexibility in customizing the appearance of the rating symbols beyond stars.

 The `Rating` View has only one required parameter: a binding to a type which conforms to `BinaryFloatingPoint`, representing the rating.
 It also offers several optional customization parameters, each with a default value:
 - **Spacing:** The spacing between stars.
 The default spacing is that of `HStack`.
 - **Count:** The number of stars, defaults to 5.

-TODO:
 - **Precision:** The increment precision between ratings.
 A value of 1 indicates integer ratings, 0.5 indicates half-integer ratings, etc. The default value is 1.

 The initializer for the `Rating` View is structured as follows: